 A. General Provisions

-3) The Platform Committee shall be deemed a Standing Committee as set forth in Section 5(D)(2).
+3. The Platform Committee shall be deemed a Standing Committee as set forth previously.

 B. Amendments to Caucus Platform

-1) No later than October each year, the Board shall appoint a Platform Committee of up to five members of the LPRC, which shall include two Board members, unless no Board members are willing to serve.
-Said committee may consist of any Member in good standing, whether Voting or Non-Voting, as approved by a vote of the Board.
-Said Committee shall issue a report at least two months prior to the Membership Meeting as defined in Section 7(A), during which time the proposed Platform amendments set forth in such report will be considered.
-Any amendment or deletion requires 3/4 vote of all eligible Voting Members in attendance.
+No later than 30 days after the close of the Annual LPRC Membership Meeting, the LPRC Board shall appoint a Platform Committee of up to five members of the LPRC, which shall include two LPRC Board members, unless no LPRC Board members are willing to serve.
+Said committee may consist of any Member in good standing, whether Voting or non-voting, as approved by a vote of the LPRC Board.
+Said Committee shall issue a report at least 45 days prior to an LPRC Membership Meeting as defined earlier, during which time the proposed Platform amendments set forth in such report will be considered.
+Any amendment or deletion requires 3/4 vote of all eligible Members in attendance.

 Notice must be given at least 30 days prior to the date on which such Platform amendments are to be considered.